hvl71/terraform-azure-devcontainer/README.md

 functionality targeting Azure.
 So if you need to spin up AKS, you can base a new repo based on the template repo and refine to specifically target your terraform Azure needs.

-The content of this repo was inspired by Inspired by https://www.youtube.com/watch?v=SDa3v4Quj7Y And created this way:
+The content of this repo was Inspired by https://www.youtube.com/watch?v=SDa3v4Quj7Y And created this way:

 1/ Create empty repo on GitHub